Grand Canyon Has a New Permit System: How to Apply (2024)

 This is going to be a huge relief for the park rangers, who were previously processing all of the requests manually.
 Recreation.gov is already where most National Park Service drive-in campsites around the country can be booked, including Mather Campground at the top of the South Rim, as well as some backcountry sites in other parks.
 So the change is that now the below-rim hike-in backcountry campsites in the Grand Canyon will be booked through this platform too.

-It is still a lottery.
+It is still a lottery and the four-months-in-advance deadline has not changed.
 Now, instead of having to mail or fax your application by the deadline, you’ll need to create an online lottery application on Recreation.gov by the deadline.
-You’ll know the results on the 2nd of the month (if the lottery deadline was June 1st, you’ll know the result on June 2nd).
+You’ll know the results on the 2nd of the month (if the lottery deadline was June 1st for an October trip, you’ll know the result on June 2nd).
 If your application is successful, you’ll be assigned an “Early Access” date and time when you can log back in to Recreation.gov to book your preferred campsites.
 The Park Service says this Early Access booking time will be assigned to you with “limited competition” so other hikers aren’t stealing spots out from under your nose while you’re trying to read the calendar.

 “The alternative without a lottery would be a frantic system where thousands of applicants might rush against each other to attempt to claim permits.
 By using a lottery system for a highly competitive reservation process, Grand Canyon National Park hopes to create a calmer experience where each applicant will have a bit more time to understand what is available, consider options, and carefully make decisions.”